knassar702/scant3r/README.md

 ### why should I use it ?
-the short answer is to save your time, you as a security guy you don't need to learn more about " how to write a perfect CLI script " you just need to understand the logic of your script, if you need to write something like SSRF CVE scanner, instead of searching "How can I call interact.sh", how to fix this code issue, how can I parse this, and after getting the answer you will get some cool errors in your code and you will find yourself needing more time to search and fix these bugs
+the short answer is to save your time, you as a security guy you don't need to learn more about " how to write a perfect CLI script " you just need to understand the logic of your script <br> if you need to write something like SSRF CVE scanner, instead of searching "How can I call interact.sh", "how to fix this code issue", "how can I parse this' <br> and after getting the answer you will get some cool errors in your code and you will find yourself needing more time to search and fix these bugs
 ![speedrun](https://c.tenor.com/xRKRAjXmEVcAAAAd/sweaty-sweaty-speedrunner.gif)

-you as a security guy this is a waste of time for you, so this project will help to save more and more, just take a look at the examples modules and read the official documentation (still unavailable), or just open an issue with a Feature request and we will write your script by our hands
+you as a security guy this is a waste of time for you, so this project will help to save more and more, just take a look at the examples modules and read the official documentation (unavailable yet), or just open an issue with a Feature request and we will write your script by our hands

 ### Modules